BulletBoys: History

 In 2009, they released their sixth album, titled 10c Billionaire, on Chavis Records.
 The material was originally written in 2006 with plans, by Torien, for a new project using the same name.
 However, they eventually released it under the BulletBoys moniker.
 In October, original bassist Lonnie Vincent returned to the group while guitarist Tony Marcus (XYZ, Arcade, Vicious Delite) was also added to the lineup with a tour of the US announced soon after.

-In January 2010, the group were confirmed to play the Stockholm Rock Out Festival on April 30 of the same year.
+In January 2010, the group was confirmed to play the Stockholm Rock Out Festival on April 30 of the same year.
 In March, the song "Smooth Up In Ya" appeared briefly in the movie Hot Tub Time Machine.
-In April, the group were confirmed to play another Festival, Rock N America, that took place July 23–25.
+In April, they were confirmed to play another Festival, Rock N America, that took place July 23–25.

 On August 28, 2011, former drummer Johnny Giosa died in a car accident in Los Angeles at the age of 42.

 On December 12, 2019, BulletBoys announced that their original lineup would be reuniting.
 The reunion kicked off with a hometown gig on December 30, 2019, at the Whisky a Go Go.
 The reunion lasted until January 2022 when drummer Jimmy D'Anda and guitarist Mick Sweda left the band due to "toxicity" within the band.
 The newest lineup of the band was announced shortly after, which would consist of guitarist Ira Black, bassist Brad Lang, and drummer Fred Aching, thus alleging original bassist Lonnie Vencent had also left the band.

+On December 10, 2024, it was announced that original bassist Lonnie Vencent had returned to the band to replace Brad Lang, and Jake Faun had joined the band to replace Ira Black.
+On October 13, 2025, it was announced original drummer Jimmy D'Anda had rejoined the band, and that guitarist Frankie Lindia had joined the band to replace Jake Faun.

+Musical style and influences

+According to AllMusic, BulletBoys' style was heavily influenced by AC/DC and Van Halen, before later taking a bluesier direction.
+Vocalist Marq Torien has been compared to Van Halen frontman David Lee Roth.
+In his review of the debut album, Oliver Klemm (Metal Hammer) also highlighted the similarity to AC/DC, which he considered striking.
+An example of Van Halen similarity on the debut album is the track "Crank Me Up".
+According to Markus Baro (Break Out), passages of the follow-up album Freakshow also sound like Van Halen's Fair Warning.
+In his book HAIRcyclopedia Vol. 1 – The Legends, Taylor T. Carlson said BulletBoys were "unfairly" described as Van Halen clones.
+Werner Theurich, on the other hand, considers BulletBoys "quite rightly reviled as Van Halen clones".

+The band compared themselves to early Montrose and Van Halen, but more in terms of attitude than music.
+However, the debut albums of both bands were the sonic model for the production, which is why Ted Templeman was chosen.
+The blues was added because it increased the chances of being played on the radio.